 Small boats, like Sunfish and Sailfish, may be rented out at many of the hotels, and larger craft can also be chartered from a number of different operators around the island for longer trips to more isolated spots like the Ilet Pinel.
 Sailing instruction is also included if desired.
 For racing enthusiasts, a number of regattas are held here every year usually at the end of March.

 Scuba Diving & Snorkeling

 Visibility in the waters around the island typically extends for about 100 feet and sometimes can even reach up to 200 feet.
 The coral reefs offer a wide variety of sea life, and just off the coast of St. Maarten in the Great Bay lies the wreck of an English battleship dating back to 1801.
 Dive operators may be found at many of the major resorts and hotels as well as at a number of independent shops around the island.
-Instruction from beginning to advanced is readily available, and certified divers should remember to bring their licenses as well as their diving logs.
+Instruction from beginner to advanced is readily available, and certified divers should remember to bring their licenses as well as their diving logs.
 Equipment may be rented easily, and snorkeling is especially inexpensive.